arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 #### 3.3.2 Mentoring

-What this is:
+Mentoring (in the context of NHSUK software development) is the deliberate transmission of technical knowledge from an expert developer to another developer.

-Why we do this:
+This technical knowledge could relate to particular technologies, frameworks and tools, or it could relate to wider professional knoweldge such as the concepts and methods of agile software development.

-How we do this:
+Mentoring is carried out within a delivery team.

-This work will be carried out within a delivery team.
+Best practices:

 - mentor other developers within your delivery team
 - actively seek out opportunities to develop the knowledge and skills of other developers